 Segawa syndrome, also called dopa-responsive dystonia, is an inherited disease that can cause physical rigidity and developmental delay.
 There are two forms: mild and severe.

 In the mild form, symptoms typically begin in childhood.
 Children develop jerky movements that quickly progress to physical rigidity.
 These children show spastic movements, and make very little voluntary movement.
 If untreated, children with Segawa syndrome may have expressionless faces, drooping eyelids, tongue tremors, and drooling problems.
-They will show both mental and physical developmental delays.
-Some children with Segawa syndrome show a “diurnal” pattern, meaning their symptoms are more or less severe on alternate days.
+They will show both intellectual and physical developmental delays.
+Some children with Segawa syndrome show a diurnal pattern, meaning their symptoms tend to be less severe early in the day and more severe late in the day.
 With early treatment, children with Segawa syndrome can avoid many or all of the disease’s symptoms.

 The severe form of the disease will appear in infancy, usually before six months of age.
 Affected infants have delayed motor skills, weakness in the chest and abdomen, rigidity in the arms and legs, and problems with movement.
 These children will eventually have learning disabilities, problems with speech, and behavioral/psychological problems.
 In addition, some people with the disease have problems with their autonomic nervous system, which regulates unconscious functions such as body temperature regulation, digestion, blood sugar level, and blood pressure.
 Treatment of the severe form of the disease is often less successful.